(set: $name to

 You’re tired.
 You know it takes time to receive a diagnosis, and your needs aren’t being met while you wait.
 Perhaps the prospect of [[jumping through the hoops->documentation]] to receive a diagnosis feels overwhelming to you, when you scarcely have any spoons <a href="https://opengameart.org/content/breakfast-pixel-art" targe="_blank"><img src="img/spoon.png" alt="spoon"></a> left after dealing with everything else.
 While you know it takes time, you’re not sure how much–it’s hard to know exactly how long it will take to get an appointment, how many doctors and specialists you’ll need to see, how many layers of bureaucracy you’ll need to get “processed” by.
 It’s hard to plan around something when you don’t know how much time and energy it will take.
 Not to mention money–hopefully you have insurance, and hopefully there’s a nearby doctor who takes it, and hopefully they don’t charge you too much.
 Why are they making you wait so long?

 There is something we should address before you continue, which is that some diagnoses will be used to claim that you lack the competence to make medical decisions.
 Perhaps this is something you’ve been familiar with for quite some time; perhaps this is the first you’ve heard of it.
 This can lead to your being denied healthcare that you need, and can also enable physicians to impose treatments on you that you neither want nor need.
 The road to diagnosis is long, frustrating, and tiring; who knows if you’ll finish it, and who knows if the accommodations that diagnosis makes possible will be worth all the spoons <a href="https://opengameart.org/content/breakfast-pixel-art" targe="_blank"><img src="img/spoon.png" alt="spoon"></a> it cost in the first place.
 And you can’t assume you’ll even actually receive those accommodations after a diagnosis, in the first place.
-With all this in mind: are you sure that you wish to proceed?

-* [[I'd like to practice avoidance and pretend for a bit that this diagnosis conversation doesn't exist.->I'd like to practice avoidance]]“This is intrusive, $name,” you think to yourself, confronted with the question of disclosing diagnosis.
+“This is intrusive, $name,” you think to yourself, confronted with the question of disclosing diagnosis.
 You know that in order to access accommodations you might need—long-term, short-term, chronic, acute, situational, or otherwise—you need a diagnosis, a signature from the right kind of specialist certifying that the needs you express are indeed real and valid.
 You know that academia requires this kind of documentation, a paternalistic impulse for a paper trail because they trust neuropsychologists to know what you need more than they trust you to know yourself (though it’s a bit of an ouroboros, when you consider that disclosing a diagnosis will pretty much ensure they’ll trust you to know yourself even less).
 And then, even when you are willing to be vulnerable, to go through the arduous process of acquiring a diagnosis from the right kind of provider, to disclose those personal details to your institutional employer, the accommodations they offer will be on their terms, often cursory, and depending on your luck, may not even be honored by the people in charge you share them with.

 “This is intrusive,” you think.
 It’s none of the institution’s business whether you have a diagnosis.
 You know your own bodymind and your needs, and for all the university’s talk of diversity and inclusion, you wish they would listen to you, would discuss the ways the institution could be made more accessible without [[requiring you to cite your medical history->documentation]].
 And while you’re conscious of the problems associated with universal design, the way it has the habit of <a href="https://dsq-sds.org/article/view/4632/3946" target="_blank">promoting accessibility checklists rather than processes</a>, the ways it decenters disability, it certainly has its upsides, too.
 Universal design can help us to identify who institutions are built for.
 Despite claims that public spaces are meant for everyone, universal design provides processes for revealing quite different and exclusionary spatial realities.
 Academia is not generally renowned as a space of radical welcoming. $name, think about, for example, how your institution often flaunts the ableist language of brilliance, strength, leadership, and bestness: it’s meant for specific kinds of bodyminds, the hypernormate.